gushogg-blake/svelte-view-engine/readme.md

 `template`: Path to root template file.

-`dir` (for use with `init`, see below): Pages directory (defaults to `"./pages"`).
-This should be the same as the "views" option in Express.
+`dir`: Pages directory.

-`type` (for use with `init`, see below): File extension (defaults to `"html"`).
-It's recommended to use a different extension for pages and sub-components, so that svelte-view-engine doesn't unnecessarily create pages for sub-components it finds in the pages directory (e.g. .html for pages and .svelte for sub-components).
+`type`: File extension (defaults to `"html"`).
+It's recommended to use a different extension for pages and components, so that svelte-view-engine doesn't unnecessarily build non-page components it finds in the pages directory (e.g. .html for pages and .svelte for other components).

 `init`: Find all pages (files of `type` in `dir`) and build them on startup.
 Defaults to `true`.
 This avoids waiting for initial compilation the first time you request each page.

-`useFileCache`: If specified, a directory to store cached versions of pages to avoid rebuilding unmodified pages on app restarts.
+`buildConcurrency`: The maximum number of pages to build concurrently.
+Defaults to the number of processor cores.

 `watch`: Watch component files and dependencies and auto-rebuild (defaults to `dev`).

 `liveReload`: Auto reload the browser when component rebuilds (defaults to `dev`).

 `liveReloadPort`: WebSocket port to use for live reload message.
 Defaults to a random port between 5000 and 65535 (this will throw an error if the port is in use, so if you're using a process manager it will restart the app until it finds an available port).

+`minify`: Passed through to the build script.
+Defaults to `dev`.

+`transpile`: Passed through to the build script.
+Defaults to `dev`.

 `excludeLocals`: Array of object keys to exclude from the locals that get passed to the component.
 Some keys are added by Express, and may be unnecessary and/or security concerns if exposed.
 This defaults to `["_locals", "settings", "cache"]` and is overwritten (not merged) with the supplied setting.